ImmPortDB/immport-galaxy/README.rst

 Roadmap
 =============================

 Interested in the next steps for Galaxy?
-Take a look here: https://github.com/galaxyproject/galaxy/issues/1928
+Take a look at the `roadmap <https://github.com/galaxyproject/galaxy/projects/8>`__.

 ImmPort Galaxy Set up
 =============================